(Still a) Weirdo

-"(Still a) Weirdo" is a song by Scottish recording artist KT Tunstall.
+"(Still a) Weirdo" is a 2010 single by Scottish recording artist KT Tunstall.
 It was released as the UK lead single from her third studio album Tiger Suit (2010), on 19 September 2010.
 Written by Tunstall herself and Greg Kurstin, and produced by Kurstin, the song is an acoustic rock ballad and talks about still the same (weird) person after many years.

 It received critical acclaim, with the majority of the critics complimenting Tunstall for the ability to make an intelligent, simple song.
-It charted inside the top-forty on the UK Singles Chart at No.39 and currently remains her last UK top 40 hit.
-It charted also on the Belgian charts.
+It charted inside the top-forty on the UK Singles Chart at number thirty-nine and as of 2023, remains her last UK top 40 hit.
+It charted also on the Belgian charts, as well as the singles charts in her native Scotland.
 In the music video, Tunstall travels back in time to the 1960s.

 Background

 The song was described as a "heartfelt piece of self-assessment".
 Tunstall explained to MusicRemedy.com that the lyrics of this song are some of her most personal.
 "It's one of those rare moments where you can see yourself objectively and look into your own emotional machinery and realize what you are."